Start Your Intake

 Can I continue My Medications?

-what is psychedelic integration therapy?
+What is psychedelic integration therapy?

-You’ve taken psychedelics or experienced a “non-ordinary” state through breathwork, meditation, or artwork and you’re not quite sure how to make meaning of the insights you had.
+You’ve taken psychedelics or experienced a “non-ordinary state” through breathwork, meditation, or artwork, and you’re not quite sure how to make meaning of the insights you had.
 Perhaps you’ve read Michael Pollan’s book or spent some time reading Goop or Reddit and you’re excited about the potential of psychedelic integration.
-But you’re wondering “what’s next?”
+But you’re wondering, “what’s next?”

 Please be aware that I work through a harm reduction lens and hold your safety and well-being as my utmost priority.
-In my role, I do not provide any legal or medical advice but I support you in finding a deeper understanding about your experiences.
+In my role, I do not provide any legal or medical advice, but I support you in finding a deeper understanding of your experiences.
 I do not encourage/suggest/recommend the use (or purchase/sale) of illegal substances.
 I do recommend you educate yourself via multiple reputable resources about psychedelic use and can point you toward harm reduction resources.

 INTEGRATION THERAPY